kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 loadSearchBox.appendChild(frag);
 {% endprism %}

-Since `frag` is a document fragment that contains all our `<form>` code, we now load it onto our pages by placing it inside the `<div id="searchbox"></div>` element that's already on our web pages.
-This element is curently referenced in our `loadSearchBox` variable so we use it to target this page element in our code.
+Since `frag` contains our complete `<form>` code, JavaScript takes it and loads it into the `<div id="searchbox"></div>` element already on our web pages, targeting it with the `loadSearchBox` variable.

 At this point, this is what the JavaScript (not CSS) detection process looks like:

-1. our HTML page loads.
+1. One of our HTML pages load.

-2. if the page loads in a browser where JavaScript is __*enabled*__, `js/scripts.js` changes the `no-js` class in the `<html>` tag to `js`.
+2. If the page loads in a browser where JavaScript is __*enabled*__, `js/detect.js` changes the `no-js` class in the `<html>` tag to `js`.

-3. the `<html>` tag's class is changed over to `js`, so the `.js #no-js-searchbox` applies a `display:none` setting to the Google CSE search box currently on the page.
+3. The above class name change means that the `.js #no-js-searchbox` selector can apply a `display:none` setting to the Google CSE search box currently on the page and hide it.

 4. `js/scripts.js` runs the code that builds the Tipue search box off-DOM.

-5. if the page loads in a browser where JavaScript is __*disabled*__, steps 2, 3 and 4 can't happen because they need JavaScript to run.
-So the Google CSE search box won't be set to `display:none` and be completly visible, giving our end-users a search option while, at the same time, the Tipue search box won't be built.
+5. If the page loads in a browser where JavaScript is __*disabled*__, steps 2, 3 and 4 can't happen because they need JavaScript to run.
+So the Google CSE search box won't be set to `display:none` and be completly visible, giving our end-users a search option.
+Also, since JS is disabled, the Tipue search box won't be built.

+*(Shamless self-promotion: this part of the tutorial focused on dynamically construting page elements off-DOM....if you want to learn more about this, check out my [off-DOM screencast tutorial](/javascript-off-dom/ "kaidez screencast on creating web page elements off-DOM").)*

 <a name="css-detection"></a>
-## Step 3: Use JavaScript to Detect if CSS is Enabled
+## Step 3: Use JavaScript to Detect if CSS is Disabled

-The code in Step 2 works well if either JavaScript is disabled or if both JavaScript and CSS is disabled.
+The code in Step 2 works well if either JavaScript is disabled or if both JavaScript *and* CSS are disabled.
 But if *just* CSS is disabled, things fall apart.

 If *just* CSS is disabled, JavaScript will still change the `no-js` class name in our `<html>` tag to `js`.
-The point of this code was to allow the invocation of the `.js #no-js-searchbox` so we can hide our Google CSE search box.
+The point of this code was to allow the invocation of the `.js #no-js-searchbox` selector so we can hide our Google CSE search box.

-But when CSS is disabled in a browser, it renders all custom styles useless and allows only the the browser's default styling to render.
-This means that the `.js #no-js-searchbox` selector will be ignored and the CSE box will be visible.
+But if *just* CSS is disabled in a browser, it renders all custom styles useless and allows only the the browser's default styling to render.
+This means that `.js #no-js-searchbox` will be ignored and the CSE box will be visible.

 And since JavaScript is enabled in this case, the Tipue search box will load onto our page, meaning every page will have *two* search boxes.
 That's bad so we need to detect if CSS is *enabled*, making sure that the Tipue search box isn't built if CSS is *disabled*.
 Which is fine because, as mentioned in the paragraph above, the Google search box box will be visible if CSS is disabled, giving our end-users a search option in every situation.